giri-madhan/show-tracker/README.md

 Built with React and Netlify.

 1. Go to https://mwmovies.netlify.app/ for demo.
-2. Authenticate with Auth 0 to log in.
+2. Authenticate with Auth0 to log in.

 To run locally:
 1. Clone repo